h2oai/sparkling-water/doc/src/site/sphinx/tutorials/logs.rst

 Change Sparkling Water Logging Level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To change log level for H2O running inside the Sparkling Water,
+To change the log level for H2O running inside the Sparkling Water,
 you can use the option ``spark.ext.h2o.log.level`` or set it as:

 .. content-tabs::